nadirhussainnn/ransomware-detector/README.md

 **1. Literature Review**

-Research papers and surveys on ransomware behavior and detection using machine learning highlighted key indicators, such as:
+Research papers and surveys on ransomware behavior and detection using machine learning highlighted key indicators, such as: <br>
-    - **Entropy:** High randomness in file content, typical of encryption.
+    - **Entropy:** High randomness in file content, typical of encryption. <br>
-    - **Sequential Operations:** Patterns of mass file access or modification.
+    - **Sequential Operations:** Patterns of mass file access or modification. <br>
-    - **Registry Modifications:** Changes in security-related keys, making system calls.
+    - **Registry Modifications:** Changes in security-related keys, making system calls. <br>
     - **System Security Changes:** Disabling firewalls, antivirus, or recovery mechanisms.

 These indicators were validated through studies (*[Amjad Alraizza, 2023]*, *[Avinash Singh, 2022]*).